WCAB

-WCAB (590 AM) is a radio station broadcasting a classic country format, licensed to Rutherfordton, North Carolina, United States.
-The station is currently owned by Todd Fowler, through licensee Skyline Media of Rutherfordton, LLC.
+WCAB (590 AM) is a radio station broadcasting a today's country format, licensed to Rutherfordton, North Carolina, United States.
+The station is currently owned by William Blevins and Signal Hill Media Partners, LLC.
 WCAB operates at 1,000 watts day and 228 watts night, both non-directional.

 The station is an affiliate of the Atlanta Braves radio network, the largest radio affiliate network in Major League Baseball.
-The station also carries The Rush Limbaugh Show.

 During the 1970s and ’80s, it played top-40 hits.
 Ron Wood, Bob St. Thomas, Jiving Jock Tadlock, and The Flying Dutchman were some of the famous and leading DJs during that era.

-On January 1, 2024, WCAB changed its format from oldies to classic country, branded as "Pure Country 100.9/590".
+On January 1, 2024, WCAB changed its format from oldies to Today's country, branded as "Pure Country 100.9/590".